LastLeaf/fw.mpa/README.md

 Client side: the sub-page object (get through `fw.getPage()`).

 * `page.tmpl` (Read-Only) The templates.
 It's a hash from tmpl ID to Handlebars rendering functions.
 * `page.readyState` (Read-Only) The ready state of this page.
-Remember to check it in async callbacks, because the page may become "unloaded" when async jobs finish.
+* `page.destroyed` (Read-Only) Whether this page is destroyed.
+Remember to check it in async callbacks!
 * `page.parent` (Read-Only) The parent page object.
+* `page.routeId` (Read-Only) Get the route name.
+Notice that this name is normalized by framework.
+It may be useful for debugging.
 * `page.rpc(func, [args], [callback, [timeoutCallback]])` Make an RPC.
 * `page.form(tag, [callback, [timeoutCallback]])` Send forms inside `tag` as RPC. &lt;form&gt; should be written in templates with "fw", "action" and "method" attributes. "action" and "method" are used to locate the PRC function.
 * `page.msg(event, func)` Bind a function to a server event.
 * `page.msgOff(event, func)` Unbind a function from a server event.
-* `page.routeId` (Read-Only) Get the route name.
-Notice that this name is normalized by framework.
-It may be useful for debugging.
 * `page.on(event, func)` Bind a function to an event.
 The available events are listed below.
 * Event `childLoadStart` The child page is about to be loaded.
 Always triggered before child's `load`.
 * Event `render` The child is rendered.
 Trigged when server rendering is needed by descendants (before its `load`).
 The binded function receives an argument representing the rendering result.